United States Polo Association: Early years

+20th century

+Herbert, with W. A. Hazard as his dedicated assistant, continued to guide the association until 1921.
+Hazard then followed as USPA chairman until 1922.
 The first USPA headquarters was appropriately located in New York, the center of polo at that time.
-The Association began operations on a voluntary basis of committee structure and continues as such today with a small office staff.
+The association began operations on a voluntary basis of committee structure and continues as such today with a small office staff.
 Elected Officers and Governors serve annually along with appointed Committee Members.

 USPA membership originally included seven clubs and, the following year, 142 players registered and there were five new clubs.
-In its early days of organization, the Association initiated changes in the number and length of time periods (chukkers) in a match.
+In its early days of organization, the association initiated changes in the number and length of time periods (chukkers) in a match.
 Equipment became standardized and pony training improved significantly.
 Scoring was also adjusted to allow for fractioning of points for penalties—later abolished as an unnecessarily complex method of scoring that was replaced with free shots.
-Even before the Association was formed, the Westchester Cup, one of the oldest tournaments in the world, was contested in 1886 by the United States and Britain.
+Even before the association was formed, the Westchester Cup, one of the oldest tournaments in the world, was contested in 1886 by the United States and Britain.
 This prestigious international polo tournament was played at the time when the Kentucky Derby, Wimbledon and the British Open were all new events in a sparse sporting calendar.
-Though the British won that first match at Westchester easily, the Americans would use the defeat as a catalyst to improve their game strategy and the quality of their horses.
-The Association continued the series and the United States won nine of the next eleven matches including the 1939 competition, when the tournament was played for the last time at Meadowbrook before a crowd of 40,000.
-The Cup was not played again until 1988, when the United States defeated an Australasian team in Lexington, Kentucky.
-The U.S. won again against England in 1992 and later lost to the British in 1997.
+Though the British won that first match at Westchester easily, the Americans used the defeat as a catalyst to improve their game strategy and the quality of their horses.

-In 1904 another important tournament evolved, the United States Open.
+In 1904, another important tournament evolved, the United States Open.
 The first Open was won by the Wanderers, who scored 4-1/2 to the Freebooters 3.
 The tournament resumed in 1910 and continued every year with the exception of 1911, 1915, 1917, 1918, and 1942-1945.
-The U.S. Open Polo Championship® would become polo's most prestigious tournament still played annually and most recently at the International Polo Club – West Palm Beach, Florida.
+The U.S. Open Polo Championship became polo's most prestigious tournament still played annually.